Czino/inputs-outputs-functions/Pistachio.md

-Pistachio is a small green nut from the Pistacia vera tree.
+Pistachio is a small green nut from the [[Pistacia vera - Pistachio|Pistacia vera]] tree.
 It is commonly eaten as a snack, used in desserts, and incorporated into savory dishes.
 Pistachios are high in protein, healthy fats, and vitamins.

 ## Outputs
 - [[Human food]]